fenago/generative-adversarial-networks/chapter_17/Lab_13.md

 the size of the image before concatenating it in the model as an additional channel or feature map.
 A version of this recommendation was described in the 2015 paper titled Deep Generative Image Models using a Laplacian Pyramid of Adversarial Networks.

 ... we also explore a class conditional version of the model, where a vector c encodes the label.
 This is integrated into Gk & Dk by passing it through a linear layer whose output is reshaped into a single plane feature map which is then concatenated with the 1st layer maps.

-### 17.3.
-Fashion-MNIST Clothing Photograph Dataset

-336

 — Deep Generative Image Models using a Laplacian Pyramid of Adversarial Networks, 2015.

 This recommendation was later added to the GAN Hacks list of heuristic recommendations when designing and training GAN models, summarized as:

 16: Discrete variables in Conditional GANs

 - Use an embedding layer
 - Add as additional channels to images
 - Keep embedding dimensionality low and upsample to match image channel size

 — GAN Hacks, 2016.

 Although GANs can be conditioned on the class label, so-called class-conditional GANs, they can also be conditioned on other inputs, such as an image, in the case where a GAN is used for image-to-image translation tasks.
 In this tutorial, we will develop a GAN, specifically a DCGAN, then update it to use class labels in a cGAN, specifically a cDCGAN model architecture.

-17.3

-Fashion-MNIST Clothing Photograph Dataset
+## Fashion-MNIST Clothing Photograph Dataset

 The Fashion-MNIST dataset is proposed as a more challenging replacement dataset for the MNIST dataset.
 It is a dataset comprised of 60,000 small square 28 × 28 pixel grayscale images